 Building a sponsor coalition is a critical aspect of the executive sponsor’s employee-facing role in change.
 As a practitioner, your role in that effort is to work behind the scenes—enabling the sponsor’s success through effective planning, coaching, education and skill building.
 Working together, you can help your primary sponsor demonstrate meaningful support for the change in both words and deeds while building an effective coalition of support for the change across your organization.

 Lisa Kempton is a Prosci Senior Development Partner who has been helping organizations excel at change for more than 20 years.
-She is best known for her work collaborating with Tim Creasey to build and advanced the Prosci Change Scorecard—a holistic, research-based tool for bringing clarity, alignment and credibility to the change management process.
-Previously, as a senior consultant and change leader in the healthcare, insurance, IT and utilities industries, Lisa led large-scale strategic transformations, established a change management practice and infrastructure, designed organizational effectiveness solutions, and more.
+She is best known for her work in collaboration with Tim Creasey to build and develop the Prosci Change Scorecard – a holistic, research-based tool to bring clarity, alignment and credibility to the Change Management process.
+Previously, as a senior consultant and change leader in the healthcare, insurance, IT, and utilities industries, Lisa led large-scale strategic transformations, established a Change Management practice and infrastructure, designed organizational effectiveness solutions, and more.